South Texas Flying Club By-Laws

 - In the event of a breakdown other than the Club's home airport, Members are authorized to spend up to $300.00 to correct the problem(s).
 Repairs estimated to exceed this amount must be authorized by a representative of the Club's Board Of Directors, including the President or Vice President.

-Only FAA Certificated Flight Instructors (CFIs) approved by the President, the Vice President or the Board of Directors are allowed to provide instruction in Club aircraft.
-The Safety Officer will evaluate and recommend Club instructors to the Board.
+Only FAA Certificated Flight Instructors (CFIs) approved by the President and / or the Vice President are allowed to provide instruction in Club aircraft.
+The Safety Officer may evaluate Club instructors.

 - The list of approved Club CFIs are published on the Club's website within the Private STFC Forum, and is also available from the Club General Manager / President / Vice President.